 But first, what is a channel partnership?

 Think of a channel partner as an extension of your sales team.
-They resell, manage, and/or deliver your product, helping you go to market faster.
+They resell, manage, and/or deliver your product, helping you (the company or vendor) go to market faster.
 They make money through referral fees and/or by selling complementary services like consulting, training, and customer support.

 The beauty of channel partnerships is that together, partners and vendors can reach more customers and gain bigger slices of market share.